1jour1vin

 About the wine:

 The profile combines freshness and maturity.
 The juice is deep, with a mineral and chalky quality.
-The palate retains its structure, even in this sunny vintage.
+The palate remains well-structured, even in this sunny vintage.
 The bubbles are well-integrated.
 The wine is still young and will need a little time to reach its peak.

 About the estate:

 Few Champagne winemakers can claim, as Didier and Olivier Gimonnet do, to manage a 28-hectare estate in the Côte des Blancs, including 12 hectares of Grand Cru vineyards in Cuis, Vertus, Cramant, Chouilly, and Oger.
-The two brothers continue the tradition of blending terroirs, maintaining their refined, restrained style—free of any harshness (thanks to malolactic fermentation) and never overly exuberant—appealing to both novices and connoisseurs of great Blanc de Blancs.
-The Gimonnets brilliantly tame the Chardonnays of Cuis, which are often cold and austere.
+The two brothers continue the tradition of blending terroirs, perpetuating their refined, restrained style—free of any harshness (thanks to malolactic fermentation) and never overly exuberant—appealing to novices and connoisseurs of great Blanc de Blancs alike.
+The Gimmonets brilliantly tame the Chardonnays of Cuis, which are often cold and austere.

 Wine Spectator